melowntech/vts-browser-unity-plugin/src/Vts/Documentation/readme.md

 - Vts Map Make Local: attach to the Game Object with Vts Map.
   This script will move/rotate the Game Object in such way that the configured latitude and longitude coordinates are at the origin of Unity world coordinates.
-  This is required for the Vts Camera Objects and Vts Collider Probe scripts to overcome floating point precision issues, but will limit the playable area only to close neighborhood.
+  This is required for the Vts Camera Objects and Vts Collider Probe scripts to overcome floating point precision issues.
-  See the online documentation for details.

 - Vts Map Shifting Origin: attach to the Game Object with Vts Map.
   When the focused object moves further from world origin than a configured threshold, this script will repeat the process that Vts Map Make Local does, such that the focus object is moved back to the world origin.
-  This script transforms all Game Objects that are marked with Vts Object Shifting Origin Base component to maintain their relative positions and orientations with the map.
+  This script transforms all Game Objects that are marked with Vts Object Shifting Origin (Base) component to maintain their relative positions and orientations with the map.

 - Vts Object Shifting Origin (Base): attach to any Game Objects, except the map.
   This component marks the Game Object to be moved by Vts Map Shifting Origin script.